How to Winterize your RV?

 1. Clean Your RV

-Take out all expired products from your cabinets, clean the space, and fill with fresh stock.
+Remove all expired products from your cabinets, clean the space, and fill it with fresh stock.
 Wardrobes are one of the favorite hiding spaces for rodents; make sure you clean them out as well.
-You can also use your dog’s fleece collar to ward away insects from small gaps.
+You can also use your dog’s fleece collar to remove insects from small gaps.

 3. Do Not Forget the Plumbing

-RV’s plumbing system often goes for a toss during winter and can be a hazard to those traveling, humans as well as pets.
-The most important thing is to drain out the water from the pipes.
+RV’s plumbing system often goes for a toss during winter and can be hazardous to those traveling, humans, and pets.
+The most important thing is to drain the water from the pipes.
 Cold temperature leads to water expanding and cracking your pipes.
-Drain the water out from your appliances and water lines and pump in the RV antifreeze to ensure that your pipes remain protected all through the winter.
+Drain the water out from your appliances and water lines and pump in the RV antifreeze to ensure your pipes remain protected throughout the winter.
 Please ensure that you drain your old water in RV-approved dumping stations.